Shweta-wani/sports-events/README.md

 - Open the terminal
 - Go to the location 'sports-api' directory.
 - run the command 'npm start' to run the application.
+- For login use the Username - 'Dragan' and Password - 'Dragan'.